 That’s why the ranking has some companies that only produce one toxic chemical, or even zero (according to available data), with the same poor score as a company that produces, say, 50 toxic chemicals.
 We believe that this is the best way to level the playing field between the companies, since it is widely assumed that companies with large production in areas with weak legislation and transparency produce a lot of toxic chemicals.

 However, all companies were given the chance to get around this circumstance by sharing information about their global production, which ChemSec suggested in the communication around the ChemScore ranking.
-Unfortunately, none of the companies took that advice.

 Where does the chemical data come from?